 You can also wear a hat or a scarf before going out to protect your hair from UV rays.
 They can help reduce the harmful effects of the sun and keep your hair healthy.

 Hairstylists recommend getting a trim every 6-8 weeks to get rid of damaged ends.
 Usually, your stylist cuts off 1/2 to 2 inches to remove split ends.
 This helps to keep your hair healthy and freshen your look.

-When you cut even 1/4-1/2 inch, it makes your hair look thicker and shinier.
+Even when you cut 1/4-1/2 inches, it makes your hair look thicker and shinier.

 If you want to maintain your hair length, ask your stylist for a dusting which means you’ll cut only the damaged tips.

 Also, if you have a defined cut, you’ll need to get a regular trim to maintain the look.

 Bleaching and dyeing can cause serious damage to your hair strands.

 Chemical straightening can also lead to mid-shaft splits.
 This means hair breakage or weakness will appear along the hair shaft as a result of chemical damage.

 These ways are unhealthy and will weaken your hair so it’s best to avoid them.
 You can use henna dye instead to lighten or deepen the color of your hair.